Hypothesis Testing Framework

 plt.show()

-Moving the threshold right (stricter \(\alpha\)) shrinks the blue region (fewer false positives) but grows the red region (more false negatives).
-There is no free lunch.
+Moving the threshold right (stricter \(\alpha\)) shrinks the blue region but grows the red region.
+There is no free lunch — only a choice of which error you’d rather make more often.

 Code